 There are hundreds of national and local adoption agencies, adoption attorneys, adoption law centers and adoption facilitators that can all help you adopt a baby.
 Read the following to learn more about the advantages and disadvantages of each type of adoption professional.

-Home Study – A home study is required in every type of adoption and is an in-depth look into your lives to ensure that you are fit to become parents.
+Home Study – A home study is required in every type of adoption process and is an in-depth look into your lives to ensure that you are fit to become parents.
 Your home study social worker will help you collect state and federal criminal background checks, financial and medical information, will conduct interviews with you, your spouse and any other family members living in your home, and will conduct a home inspection.

-APQ – To fully understand the types of adoption opportunities you are interested in pursuing in the child adoption process, American Adoptions uses the “Adoption Planning Questionaire (APQ), a series of questions that helps us measure which prospective birth mothers would be a good fit for your adoption goals.
+APQ – To fully understand the types of adoption opportunities you are interested in pursuing in the child adoption process, American Adoptions uses the Adoption Planning Questionnaire (APQ), a series of questions that helps us measure which prospective birth mothers would be a good fit for your adoption goals.
 You will be asked confidential questions pertaining to the cultural backgrounds of babies you are interested in adopting, the amount of contact you are interested in sharing with the birth parents, the medical conditions you are willing to accept in the birth parents’ background, and many more.

-Adoption Profiles – All adoptive families at American Adoptions have a print profile, consisting of text and pictures about your family, and a video profile, which allows birth mothers to learn more about what makes your family truly unique.
+Adoption Profiles – All adoptive families at American Adoptions have a print profile, consisting of text and pictures about your family, and a video profile, which allows prospective birth mothers to learn more about what makes your family truly unique.
 Together, the print profile and video profile complement one another, so prospective birth parents can easily imagine what their child’s life would be like as a member of your family.

 Once you have completed your home study, the APQ and your adoption profiles, you will be an active family waiting to find an adoption opportunity with a prospective birth mother.
 This is an exciting step in the baby adoption process, but it can also be challenging.
 Your adoptive family profile will be shown to prospective birth mothers whose situations line up with the boundaries put in place by your APQ.
 Eventually, a birth mother will select your family to adopt her baby.

 This waiting period can be difficult for some adoptive families, so it is important to approach it the right way.